kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 configured CSI plugin, computes the desired status, compares it to what's stored on the API object, and PATCHes only on difference.

+The desired-state rule is replacement, not union.
+The driver's current report is the authoritative set of conditions for the volume (or backend) it is reporting on; the writer replaces the stored `Conditions` list with the driver's list rather than merging the two.
+A condition entry that the driver no longer returns is dropped from the API object on the same PATCH.
+Without this rule, stale `(status, reason)` entries would accumulate on the object and never be cleared, because no single later report would name them again.
+Per-condition `LastTransitionTime` is preserved across replacement when the same `(status, reason)` tuple is still present.

-The detection rule is direct.
-A probe that returns one or more adverse conditions writes those conditions to the corresponding status field.
-If the same conditions are already present, the write is a no-op and is suppressed.
+The detection rule follows from replacement.
+A probe that returns one or more adverse conditions writes that exact set to the corresponding status field.
+If the set already matches what is stored (same `(status, reason)` tuples, same `message`, same ancillary fields), the write is a no-op and is suppressed.

-The recovery rule is more careful, because the spec does not let the CO trust an absence in a single list pass.
-A writer treats a volume as recovered, and clears its conditions, only on a positive healthy signal:
+The recovery rule needs special handling only for `ControllerListVolumeHealth`, because the spec explicitly does not let the CO trust an absence in a single paged list pass.
+For the other RPCs, recovery is just a special case of replacement:

-- an empty `health_statuses` from `ControllerGetVolumeHealth`,
+- an empty `health_statuses` from `ControllerGetVolumeHealth`
-  which is per-volume and therefore consistent;
+  replaces the stored conditions with the empty set, which is the recovered state;
-- an empty `health_statuses` from `NodeGetVolumeHealth`, also per-volume; or
+- an empty `health_statuses` from `NodeGetVolumeHealth` does the same on the node side; and
-- a `ControllerListVolumeHealth` result in which the volume has been absent across two consecutive complete list cycles.
+- a `ControllerListVolumeHealth` result in which the volume has been absent across two consecutive complete list cycles is treated as a recovery, and stored conditions are cleared.

 The two-cycle rule for List absorbs the paging inconsistency the spec warns about.
 Without it, a volume that